PhilXi/PhilXi/README.md

-- 👋 Hi, I’m Phil (or Philipp)
+- 👋 Hi, I’m Phil (or Philipp).
-- 👀 I’m interested in Python [Discord.py development] and Flutter
+- 👀 I’m interested in Python [Discord.py development] and Flutter.
 - 🌱 Currently I'm working on a time management tool for a Discord Bot.
 -> You can reach me through my Discord account [PhiI#6825] (just copy the name here)
 <!---